-Group O has neither A nor B antigen so this group can be given safely to any other group.
-This is why Group O donors are known as "universal donors".
-Group O can make both anti-A and anti-B antibodies if exposed to these antigens.
+Group O has neither A nor B antigens on the surface of their red cells so red cells of this group can be given safely to any other group.
+This is why group O donors are known as "universal red cell donors".
+Group O makes both anti-A and anti-B antibodies.

 Giving someone blood from the wrong ABO group could be life-threatening.